aginies/Deploy_HA_SLE_cluster/README.md

 autoyast profile (simple without GUI)

 ## haqasemi.conf
 All variables for VM guest and Host.
+Most of them should not be changed.

 *NOTE*:
-Adjust path to ISO for installation.
+You should adjust path to ISO for installation.
 Currently this is using local or NFS ISO via a pool.
 * HACDROM="/var/lib/libvirt/images/nasin/SLE-12-SP2-HA-DVD-x86_64-Buildxxxx-Media1.iso"
 * SLECDROM="/var/lib/libvirt/images/nasin/nasin/SLE-12-SP2-Server-DVD-x86_64-Buildxxxx-Media1.iso"